antimeat/amphitrite/docs/README.md

 -   Home of the README documentation and script/css for rendering to html

+**emails.py**:

+-   Functionality for an alert email to be sent once a new model run arrives and the partition splitting is complete.

 **gfe.py**:

 -   A function to retrieve point data from GFE.